SCYou27/Projects_SHA3/project_SHA3-32bit/README.md

 Single-trace fragment template attack on a 32-bit implementation of Keccak CARDIS 2021, 11–12 November 2021, Lübeck, Springer, LNCS 13173, 2022.
 DOI: "https://doi.org/10.1007/978-3-030-97348-3_1"

-This project include all the code we used for the experiments.
-We suggest you have an access to a linux server with at least 2 TB storage to run the experiments.
+This project includes all the code we used for the experiments.
+We suggest you have access to a Linux server with at least 2 TB of storage to run the experiments.

 Note that this is a newly optimized implementation for our experiments, and the numbers of results are slightly different from those published in our paper, but the differences are not statistically meaningful.

-We separated our project into the following phases:
+We divided our project into the following phases:

-1. Reference: the main goal of tasks in "0001_reference/" is to generate a reference trace (ref_trace.npy) for the trace quality control in the next phases.
+1. Reference: the main goal of tasks in "0001_reference/" is to generate a reference trace (ref_trace.npy) for trace quality control in the next phases.

-2. Detection: the main goal of tasks in "0002_detection/" is to determine the points of interests (or interesting clock cycles).
+2. Detection: the main goal of tasks in "0002_detection/" is to determine the points of interest (or interesting clock cycles).

 3. Profiling (Training): the main goal of tasks in "0003_training/" is to build the templates used in our attacks.